highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/03.avatar-wearables/02.create/docs.md

 ## Introduction
 Learn how you can create avatar wearables that you can sell in our shopping areas like Avatar Island.

+>>>>> If you're making a wearable entity for the Marketplace, make sure it is fit to the default wooden mannequin avatar (unless you are specifically making it to go with a very specific base avatar model).

 ### Automated Tools
 There are two automatic tools that you can use to create and set up your wearable for sale on the Marketplace.